MugShotGG/SophosUTMPostPatch/README.md

 Next youll want OpenSSL to do some of the formating for you or it will be a pain

-Params are pretty self explanitory
+Params are pretty self explanitory:
-IsNewCert
+IsNewCert,
-Domain
+Domain,
-CertPath
+CertPath,
 KeyPath